tiiuae/ghaf/docs/src/index.md

 As software supply chain security becomes more and more relevant to product security, it is necessary to provide mechanisms to assert reproducible builds, with a transparent chain from source code over the build environment to the final binaries.
 Such a system allows faster analysis of not only software bugs but also security vulnerabilities and their impact on a product without the need for extensive analysis.
 This approach further reduces the efforts required for patching and allows mechanisms for safe fallbacks to secure states.

-As software supply chain security becomes more and more relevant to product security, it is necessary to provide mechanisms to assert reproducible builds, with a transparent chain from source code over the build environment to the final binaries.
-For more information on Ghaf supply chain security, see [Supply Chain Security](../scs/scs.md).
+For more information on Ghaf supply chain security, see [Supply Chain Security](./scs/scs.md).